podhmo/prestring/README.rst

            with m.def_("hello"):
                m.stmt("print('hello')")

-Above code will generate three files. if creating directory is needed, if will be created automatically.
+Above code will generate three files. if creating directory is needed, it will be created automatically.

 .. code-block:: console